 For ASX trading, Pearler is CHESS sponsored with your own individual holder number (HIN).

 For US trading, shares are held under custodian because CHESS sponsorship is only available for Australian listed securities.

 Is Pearler good for investing?

 Pearler is suited for long term investing.
 It has low-cost CHESS sponsored trading and was built with long-term passive investing in mind.
-As a result, they provide several features unavailable on other platforms such as autoinvest, free trades for select ETFs, and a prepay option to lower the cost further.
+As a result, they provide several features unavailable on other platforms such as autoinvest, and a prepay option to lower the cost further.

 Is Pearler a good broker?

 It is easy to set up an account with Pearler, and they offer a wide range of features, including autoinvest, microinvesting, US trading, fractional US share purchasing, automated lodging of US tax compliance forms, and no gimmicky distractions to entice you to trade more often.
 They are also transparent with their fees.